Presentation and Abstract:

-Within SAE, Dean was a student leader, including being an SAE sponsored WISE intern.
+Within SAE, Case was a student leader, including being an SAE-sponsored WISE intern.
 He served as a board member with both the SoCal and Detroit Sections.
-He has been a Distinguished Younger Member, awarded a FISITA Young Engineer Fellowship, sponsored over 50 new SAE members, served on multiple SAE International committees, published two SAE papers, and spoken at dozens of universities over 30 years, 14 of them in the most recent 2016-2017 school year.
+He has been a Distinguished Younger Member, awarded a FISITA Young Engineer Fellowship, sponsored over 50 new SAE members, served on multiple SAE International committees, published two SAE papers, and spoken at dozens of universities over 30 years, 14 of them in the most recent 2016-17 school year.

-After graduation from Cal Poly, Dean started his professional career with Mazda R&D in Irvine, California.
-While at Mazda he worked on the original Miata, second-generation MX-6, first-gen MPV, and third-gen RX-7.
+After graduation from Cal Poly, Case started his professional career with Mazda R&D in Irvine, CA. While at Mazda he worked on the original Miata, second-generation MX-6, first-gen MPV, and third-gen RX-7.

-Dean was acting as the EV technical expert on a Nissan media event in 2000, which led to his career change from engineering to communications.
-Dean became the Nissan Product PR Manager in 2001 and retained that position until 2006.
-In 2006, when Nissan relocated their U.S. headquarters to Nashville, Tennessee, Dean began a freelance consulting career.
+Case was acting as the EV technical expert on a Nissan media event in 2000, which led to his career change from engineering to communications.
+Case became the Nissan Product PR Manager in 2001 and retained that position until 2006.
+In 2006, when Nissan relocated its U.S. headquarters to Nashville, TN, Case began a freelance consulting career.

 His first client in 2006 was SAE International, managing the first two Formula SAE West competitions.